Kulturleben/pretix-docker-compose/QWEN.md

 2. **Docker Compose Configuration**:
    - Use `docker-compose.dokploy.yml` for deployment on Dokploy
-   - This configuration removes port bindings to work with Dokploy's reverse proxy
-   - Includes Traefik labels for automatic routing and SSL termination
+   - This configuration is optimized for Dokploy's environment with proper service discovery and Traefik integration

 3. **Deploy on Dokploy**:
    - Add a new project in Dokploy